Shiva

 Ribhu Gita

-a much longer epic - the Sivarahasya Upa Purana.
+from a much longer epic - the Sivarahasya Upa Purana.
 The Ribhu

 Gita means the "Ribhu's Song"; it comes from the Shiva